50 essential civil rights speeches

 One type of discrimination that’s less considered in the civil rights realm is ageism.
 In this 2017 TED Talk, Ashton Applewhite called it the “last socially-acceptable prejudice.”
 Many fear getting old, even though the stats show that reality doesn’t match our fears.
 And prejudice of any type divides us.
 She implored us to get off the “hamster wheel of age denial.”

 Black musician Daryl Davis talked about the unusual evolution of a friendship between himself and a Ku Klux Klan Grand Dragon in his 2017 TEDx Talk.
-The takeaway is the “Hate stems from fear of the unknown.
+His takeaway from the experience: “Hate stems from fear of the unknown.
 Take the time to sit down and talk with your adversaries.
-You'll learn something; they'll learn something.”
-And the Grand Dragon actually left the Klan.
+You’ll learn something; they'll learn something.”
+Amid his friendship, Davis revealed the Grand Dragon actually left the Klan.

-The #MeToo movement was prominent in Oprah Winfrey’s acceptance speech in 2018 for the Cecil B. DeMIlle Award.
-Winfrey gave gratitude to women who survived abuse and assault because they had “children to feed and bills to pay and dreams to pursue.”
+The #MeToo movement played a prominent part in Oprah Winfrey’s acceptance speech as she received the Cecil B. DeMille Award at the 2018 Golden Globes.
+Winfrey gave gratitude to the women who survived abuse and assault because they had “children to feed and bills to pay and dreams to pursue.”

 Melinda Epler’s ‘3 Ways to Be a Better Ally in the Workplace’